Bhlynd/Nimiq-Install-Script/README.md

 When the installation is complete and user created with sudo access, change to this user and download this script.

-wget script

-Run the script as per below.
+Download the script and run the script as per below.

 bash nimiq-client-install.sh